timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app-authentication.md

 }
 ```

 Your Google and Twitter functions will look very similar.
-Check if a user already exists, associated to the given
+Check if a user already exists for the given third party
-third party credentials, and if so, log them in, otherwise use the information shared (or accessible via some other API)
+credentials.
+If so, log them in, otherwise use the information shared (or accessible via some other API) to build a new
-to build a new user.
+user.

 ## Passwords

 If for some reason your user does not want to use a third party login, or you aren't permitted to offer them in your app
-(for instance internal, non-internet facing apps), you'll need to securely manage your user's passwords.
+(for instance internal, non-internet facing apps), you'll need to securely manage your users' passwords.

 ### Requirements

-There is a lot of discussion, and argument over password best practices, and I highly recommend doing your own research,
+There is a lot of discussion, and argument over password best practices.
+I highly recommend doing your own research,
-and getting a good understanding of the implications of some of these decisions before starting.
+to get a better understanding of the implications of some of these decisions before you start.
 Once again, the best
 option is to *not to manage passwords at all*.
 That being said, here is a short list of best practices I try to meet when
 setting my password requirements.

 1. Longer passwords are better than complex passwords
-	* Skip doing any complexity checks, or requiring a minimum level of entropy, or at least one number, special
+	* Skip doing any complexity checks
+		* Don't require a minimum level of entropy
-	symbols, etc
+		* Don't require at least one number or special symbols, etc
-	* Minimum password length should be 10, or even better 12 (as of 2016).
+	* Minimum password length should be 10, or even better 12 ([as of 2015](https://blog.codinghorror.com/your-password-is-too-damn-short/))
 	* No max length (more on handling that later)
 2. Password should not be on the top 1,000 (or more) most common passwords list
 	* Load a text file during the `Init()` of your [app layer](/post/anatomy-of-a-go-web-app/#the-app-package) and